Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/grid.md

   - css grid
 status:
   value: Alpha
-  message: This component is in development.
-There could be breaking changes made to it in a non-major release of Polaris.
-Please use with caution.
+  message: This component is slated to be deprecated in v11.
+Please consider using alternate layout primitive components such as Columns, Inline, or AlphaStack.
 examples:
   - fileName: grid-two-column.tsx
     title: Two column